-Well here is the Andrew Stemler “Getting it up guide” (apparently this is a good title that always sells):
+Well here is the Andrew Stemler “Getting up there guide” (

 - Jumping.
 Grab the pull up bar but instead of trying to pull yourself up, jump up so that your chin is above the bar.
 This can be easier said than done

 - By standing on something.
 Just stand on something that is high enough for you to start out in that already-pulled-up position.
 A bench, a chair, whatever.
 Anything you can use as a mini-ladder would be perfect.
 Perhaps even a mini-ladder?

 - Stand on something “version 2”.
 Grab the bar and make your loser boy- or girlfriend (perhaps the one you got from the BBW site) grab your ass and push you up

 Now, once you’re in that top position, you’re ready to do the negative part of the pull-up.
 So, lower yourself down as slow and controlled as you possibly can.
 Focus on keeping really tight.
 I don’t mean “refuse to lend people money or get drunk”, I mean “have lots of tension in your body”.
 Squeeze (your own) bottom together.
 Brace your abs, squeeze your legs together.

 Your first lower (we will call it negatives from now on) will either be agonisingly slow and hurt like hell, or you will fall straight through as you discover you have no strength at all.